frafish/wizard-blocks/readme.txt

 = Is compatible with Classic Editor? =

-Yes, the Twig code will be rendered when used in any WYSIWYG editor.
+No, this is a Block Manager for the new Gutenberg Blocks editor.

+= Is compatible with Elementor? =

+Not really, because actually you can't insert a Gutenberg Block inside an Elementor Template,. but you can built a Page Content using the native Gutenberg Blocks editor.

 == Changelog ==

-= 1.0.1 - 23-05-2024 =
+= 1.0.1 - 13-03-2024 =
 * First release